The-OpenROAD-Project/OpenLane/docs/source/usage/chip_integration.md

 </tr>
 </table>

 You can automate the power routing process in the core and macro level by reading [this documentation][10].
 Otherwise, refer to [this][3] for more details about the syntax.
-In case you needed to create your own `pdn.tcl` then point to it using `PDN_CFG`.
+In case you needed to create your own `pdn.tcl` then point to it using `FP_PDN_CONFIG`.

 When you use the `power_routing` command in the chip interactive script, the power pads will be connected to the core ring, and thus the whole chip would be powered.